Extraction (2020 film)

 Extraction is a 2020 American action thriller film directed by Sam Hargrave and written by Joe Russo, based on the 2014 graphic novel Ciudad.
+It is the first installment in the Extraction franchise.
 The film stars Chris Hemsworth, Rudhraksh Jaiswal, Randeep Hooda, Golshifteh Farahani, Pankaj Tripathi and David Harbour.
-In the film, an Australian black ops mercenary takes on a mission to save an Indian drug lord's kidnapped son in Dhaka, Bangladesh, but the mission goes awry when he is double-crossed.
+In the film, an Australian mercenary takes on a mission to save an Indian drug lord's kidnapped son in Dhaka, Bangladesh, but the mission goes awry when he is double-crossed.

 Development of the film began in 2018.
 The Russo brothers, who were part of the writing team on Ciudad, had always intended to adapt the novel for the screen.
 Netflix released Extraction on April 24, 2020.
 It received mixed reviews and became the most-watched original film in Netflix's history, with over 99 million viewers during the first four weeks.
 A sequel, Extraction 2, was released in 2023, with the main cast returning.

 Plot

-Ovi Mahajan Jr., son of incarcerated Indian drug lord Ovi Mahajan Sr., sneaks out of his house to visit a club with his friend.
-At the party, they go to the garage to have a smoke, where they encounter corrupt police officers working for rival Bangladeshi drug lord Amir Asif.
-They shoot and kill Ovi Jr.'s friend and kidnap him.
+Ovi Mahajan Jr., son of incarcerated Indian drug lord Ovi Mahajan Sr., sneaks out of his house to attend a club with his friends.
+There, Ovi and one of his friends sneakily try smoking Marijuana when corrupt police officers working for rival Bangladeshi drug lord Amir Asif catch them and then shoot and kill Ovi's friend and kidnap him.

-After discovering this, Saju Rav — a former lieutenant colonel in the Indian Army Para Special Forces and Ovi Jr.'s protector — visits Ovi Sr. in prison.
-Unwilling to pay the ransom or surrender his territories to Amir as it will hurt his prestige, Ovi Sr. orders Saju to retrieve his son, threatening to kill Saju's own son if he is unwilling to do so.
+Saju Rav — a former lieutenant colonel in the Indian Army Para Special Forces and Ovi Jr.'s guardian — visits Ovi Sr. in prison.
+Unwilling to pay the ransom or surrender his territories to Amir as it will hurt his prestige, Ovi Sr. orders Saju to retrieve his son, threatening to kill Saju's son if he is unwilling to do so.

-Tyler Rake, a former Australian Army SASR operator turned mercenary, is recruited by his partner and fellow mercenary, Nik Khan, to save Ovi Jr. from Dhaka, Bangladesh.
-Tyler and Nik's team prepare to extract Ovi Jr., with Ovi Sr.'s men set to pay them once Ovi Jr. is recovered.
+Tyler Rake, a former Australian Army SASR operator turned mercenary, is recruited by his handler and fellow mercenary, Nik Khan, to save Ovi Jr. from Dhaka, Bangladesh, with Ovi Sr.'s men set to pay them once Ovi Jr. is recovered.

-Tyler saves Ovi Jr., kills his captors, and takes him to the extraction point.
-Learning of Ovi Jr.'s escape, Asif orders the head of the local police, Colonel Rashid, to initiate an immediate lockdown of Dhaka, securing all bridges and travel points out of the city.
-Ovi Sr.'s men intentionally fail to transfer the funds as it is revealed that the authorities have frozen Ovi Sr.'s bank account, so he had no means to pay the mercenaries in the first place.
+Tyler saves Ovi, kills his captors, and takes him to the extraction point.
+Asif orders the head of local police, Colonel Rashid, to initiate a lockdown of Dhaka, securing all bridges and travel points out of the city.
+Ovi Sr.'s men do not transfer the payment, as it is revealed that the authorities have frozen Ovi Sr.'s bank account; he had no means to pay the mercenaries in the first place, having tricked them into saving his son.

-Saju kills Tyler's teammates and tries to kill Tyler, so he can save Ovi Jr. himself and cheat the mercenaries out of their payment.
-Nik arranges for a helicopter to extract Tyler outside the city and tells him to abandon Ovi Jr. since the contract has been nullified.
-Tyler refuses to leave Ovi Jr. behind, haunted by memories of his own son, whom he abandoned after he could not stand seeing him suffer from lymphoma any longer.
+Saju kills Tyler's teammates and tries to kill Tyler, so he can take Ovi, and cheat the mercenaries out of their payment.
+Nik arranges for a helicopter to extract Tyler outside the city and tells him to abandon Ovi since the contract has been nullified.
+Tyler refuses, haunted by memories of his own deceased son, whom he abandoned after he could not stand seeing him suffer from lymphoma.